cpoussot/mLF/README.md

 ## Dependencies

 - MATLAB R2023b or later (tested on this version)
-- Toolboxes: symbolic_toolbox may be used for some functionalities
+- Toolboxes: "Symbolic Math Toolbox" may be used for some functionalities

 ## A simple MATLAB code example